 Cancer treatment in dogs is not usually about getting a “cure.”
 Instead, the focus is on improving and maintaining and improving the quality of life while also hopefully extending the dog’s life beyond what would happen if the cancer wasn’t treated.

-This is especially true for oral cancers, which are often painful for dogs.
+Life quality concerns are especially important for oral cancers, which are often painful for dogs.
 If you have ever had an infection in your mouth or oral surgery, you will understand why this delicate and sensitive area can be very painful when a tumor is present.
+Pain management is an important part of treating any oral cancer, and should be discussed with your veterinarian.

 Surgical resection is the gold standard for oral tumors and is the most commonly used modality for achieving local control.